 Every output ends with a next checkpoint.
 Coaching conversations without a defined follow-up tend to drift.
 A concrete next step keeps both parties accountable.

 When coaching varies by manager, standards drift.
 When standards drift, performance decisions feel arbitrary.
-Employees start reading the organization by the manager they happened to get -- not by the standards the organization actually holds.
+Employees start calibrating to the manager they happened to get rather than the standards the organization says it holds.

-This tool is designed to reduce that variance.
-Not by scripting conversations or replacing human judgment, but by giving every manager the same preparation structure before they start.
+This tool is designed to reduce that variance by giving every manager the same preparation structure before they walk in.
 The output reflects widely used coaching frameworks, built for real use on real schedules.